-We will aim to assess your application within four working weeks of it being submitted, then (if eligible for an award) you may need to allow a bit longer to receive the payment.
+As long as you have provided all the required evidence and only AFTER you have completed the allocated pathways, we will aim to assess your application within four working weeks.
+If you are eligible for an award, you may need to allow a bit longer to receive the payment.
 Dates when DMU is closed (e.g. Christmas and Easter) do not form part of the turnaround time.

-If an assessor contacts you to ask for clarification or for further evidence, it may take longer for your application to be assessed, but your application will not be put to the back of the queue.
+If an assessor contacts you to ask for clarification or for further evidence, it may take longer for your application to be assessed.
 We will aim to continue with the assessment as soon as we can after receiving the additional information.

-Please avoid contacting us about your application until the four-working weeks have passed, unless you have a change of circumstances.
-Enquiries regarding the progress of your application stops the assessors from working on assessments.
+You can check the status on your application page, within your Blackbullion account.
+Please avoid contacting us to check on the progress of your application until the four-working weeks have passed, unless you have a change of circumstances.
+The time spent investigating these enquiries stops the assessors from working on assessments.

 How can I contact you?

-If you need advice on completing your application form, obtaining your supporting evidence, or on any issues relating to your student finance, please contact us:
+If you need advice on completing your application form, obtaining your supporting evidence, or on any issues relating to your student finance, please contact DMU Money Advice:

 Tel: 0116 257 7595 (select option 3, then option 3 again)

 If you are not satisfied with the outcome of your assessment decision, you can book a ¼-hour 'Quick Query' appointment to review the outcome.
 Please don't book the appointment yourself, as we need to ensure you are booked in with the appropriate member of staff (not all staff can do these appointments).